briansmlee/briansmlee.github.io/docs/_esl_posts/04_03_Summary.md

 - If two-class, LDA direction is proportional to the coefficient vector from linear regression with +1 and -1 responses.
 - If multi-class, LDA avoids the masking problem unlike linear regression.

-QDA arises with differing covariance.
+QDA arises with differing covariances.
 - Log-ratio, pairwise decision boundary, and discriminant functions are quadratic.
 - Estimate covariance matrix for each class.
 - TODO: LDA has $O(K \cdot p)$ parameters whereas QDA has $O(K \cdot p^2)$.